ZClarkXXYZ/DiplomaPy/readme.md

 #This is an attempt of a recreation of Diplomacy in python.

-##Unfortunately, as it is, it is very incomplte.
+##Unfortunately, as it is, it is very incomplete

 Here is what it currenlty does: